Saturday 10 October – Working Bee

 Saturday 20th and Sunday 21st June – Planting Weekend

 The Friends of the Findlay Reserve will have 10,000 plants to put in the ground and continue the work to restore the mauri of the land.
 We will need all hands on deck so if you would like to help us, contact Chelsea at the Centre – firstname.lastname@example.org

 Sunday 28th June – Birds New Zealand – Firth of Thames Wader Census

 Help us collect the winter census data for the Firth of Thames.
 Phone Tony Habraken on 09 238 5284 for details.

-There will be a Working Bee from 10:00AM to 2:00PM and then it will be a good time to watch the birds around the high tide at 3:00PM.
+There will be a Working Bee from 10:00AM to 2:00PM and then it will be a good time to watch the birds around the high tide at 4:00PM.
 Followed by a Potluck dinner at 6:00PM.
-The guest speaker is still to be advised.
-Come for one or all of the events.